orbeon/orbeon-forms-doc/configuration/properties/form-runner.md

 [LIMITATION] The Form Runner captcha uses the [captcha XBL components](../../form-runner/component/captcha.md), which doesn't support the noscript mode.
 Hence,  enabling this feature will have no effect in noscript mode.

-### Initial instance
+### Initial data

-When creating a new form (for instance going to the URL `http://localhost:8080/orbeon/fr/orbeon/bookshelf/new`), the initial form instance can come from 3 different places:
+When creating a new form (for instance going to the URL `http://localhost:8080/orbeon/fr/orbeon/bookshelf/new`), the initial form data (also known as "form instance" or "form instance data") can come from 3 different places:

 1. The initial instance provided in the form can be used.
 2. The Base64-encoded XML documented POSTed to the "new form" URI can be used.
 3. A service can be called to get the initial instance.

-#### Initial instance posted to the New Form page
+#### Initial data posted to the New Form page

 The instance provided in the form is used by default and the POSTed XML document is used if there actually is an XML document being POSTed.